 Who We Are

 The Conflict Analytics Lab is a consortium interested in the application of artificial intelligence and data analytics to conflict resolution and negotiation based @Queen's Law and Smith.
 Conflict analytics is the process of extracting actionable knowledge from negotiation, mediation and settlement agreements.
-It comprises a global network of experts drawn from across industry and academia (including Queen’s in Canada, Columbia Business Analytics in the United States, HEC Paris in France and Di Tella in Argentina).
+It comprises a global network of experts drawn from across industry and academia (including Queen’s and Mcgill in Canada, Columbia Business Analytics in the United States, HEC Paris in France).

 - Applying data science and machine learning to dispute resolution.

 - Promoting access to justice and legal help through technology.